Bryukh/checkio-articles/i-love-python.md

 You are given a function called "i_love_python" which will only return the phrase - "I love Python!".
 Let's write an essay in python code which will explain why you love python.

-For this mission players get points only for votes by another player for their solutions.
+For this mission players get points only when other players vote for their specific solution.

 ## Code essays

 The most number of solutions are written as comment novels or something brain twisted.
-I will try to choose some interesting essays, but sorry if I skipped someone who is interested too.
+I will try to choose the most interesting essays, but sorry if I skipped some other creative solutions.
 Feel free to put links or solutions in comments.

-And the first I should post ["Magnum opus" essay][veky_solution] by our top level and one of the most famous Checkio player -- [@veky](http://www.checkio.org/user/veky/).
+First of all i think i should post ["Magnum opus" essay][veky_solution] by our top level and one of the most famous CheckiO player -- [@veky](http://www.checkio.org/user/veky/).
 He is one of the smartest person who I know and this is not eyewash, I really think so.
 And this is the great solution because here function are weaved in the good essay.